vanessaheh/THEAssessmentTask3/documentation/project_documentation.md

 no -> 80

 **Data visualisation:**
 The system should include data visualisation tools such as tables and bar graphs using Pandas and Matplotlib to help users compare data and identify patterns easily.
-All visualisations must include clear titles, axis labels and visually sppealing colours.
+All visualisations must include clear titles, axis labels and visually appealing colours.

 **Data reporting:**
 The system should display the cleaned and filtered datasets directly in the terminal, while visual representations are automatically opened in a new window.